Active-CSS/active-css/README.md

 For best results, start building a website with no plugins or JavaScript and see how far you can get by only using HTML, CSS and Active CSS.

-Active CSS works on all modern browsers that are [ES6-compliant](http://kangax.github.io/compat-table/es6/) (IE is not supported).
+Active CSS works on modern browsers that are [ES6-compliant](http://kangax.github.io/compat-table/es6/) and support shadow DOM.

+Active CSS should work fine on desktop Firefox, Chrome, Opera and Safari; iOs Safari and Chrome, Android Chrome and Firefox.
+IE support is not planned.
+An Edge supported release will be coming soon.
+A more complete list of supported browser versions will be compiled at some point.

 ## Installation